cherry preserves recipe

 “The gel test is a simple yet effective way to ensure your spread has the right consistency.”

 For a unique twist, consider adding a pinch of black pepper during cooking.
-This unexpected addition enhances the flavor, making your spread stand out.
-Capture the essence of summer in every jar, and enjoy the fruits of your labor all year round.
+This unexpected addition enhances the flavor, making your spread st& out.
+Capture the essence of summer in every jar, & enjoy the fruits of your labor all year round.

 Adding spices or other ingredients can elevate your spread.
 A splash of vanilla extract adds warmth, while a cinnamon stick introduces a subtle spice.
 For a tangy twist, consider a sour cherry or a tablespoon of citrus zest.
 These add-ins complement the natural sweetness of the fruit without overpowering it.